 I’m excited to share the news that today Gradle Inc. announced that it has acquired Triplequote and that both I and my fellow co-founder Mirco Dotta have joined the new Scala team at Gradle!
 If you are not familiar with Triplequote, our technology speeds up builds for Scala developers with the world’s only parallel compiler for the Scala language, called Hydra.

 We will continue to improve and expand acceleration technologies for Scala teams in our new home.
 Hydra will be part of the story, but the vision is much larger.
 We are joining forces with Gradle to address the whole development lifecycle.
-This includes employing a variety of technologies (such as build caching and predictive test selection) to further speed up build and test times, and making Scala and sbt first-class citizens within the Gradle Enterprise solution suite.
+This includes employing a variety of technologies (such as build caching and predictive test selection) to further speed up build and test times, and making Scala and sbt first-class citizens within the Develocity solution suite.
 Martin Odersky, creator of the Scala language and Triplequote advisor, will join Gradle in a technical advisory role.

 Our journey so far